 The ultimate goal of population and development, the central theme of this conference, is to accord an improved quality of life to the people of the world.
 The aim is not to count people but to ensure that people count in development; that both their material and non-material security must be the first priority of development.
-The Commission has held consultations across all the major regions of the globe to ask the people their views on quality of life, and this has been the message that they have strongly conveyed to us.
+This is not just my personal view.
+Our Commission has held consultations across all the major regions of the globe to ask the people their views on quality of life, and this has been the message that they have strongly conveyed to us.

-We must recognize that we cannot write one simple equation which encapsulates population and quality of life for all the world's people.
-Clearly, quality of life is a subjective notion, as all individuals have different characteristics, and their own dreams and aspirations determined by their life experiences and their socio-economic circumstances which are seldom directly comparable.
-That said, in the same way that the international community today accepts the existence of universal and basic human rights, we have to recognize that quality of life can also be measured by objective and universal characteristics.
+We must recognise that we cannot write one simple equation which encapsulates population and quality of life for all the world's people.
+Clearly quality of life is a subjective notion, as all individuals have different characteristics, and their own dreams and aspirations determined by their life experiences and their socio-economic circumstances which are seldom directly comparable.
+That said, in the same way that the international community today accepts the existence of universal and basic human rights, we have to recognise that quality of life can also be measured by objective and universal characteristics.

 These objective characteristics are not just the material, basic needs to which we paid a great deal of attention in past decades, but also include the essentials of human resource development: improved education and health, and, for the young adults in particular, better employment opportunities.
-The concept "quality of life" also embraces a wider awareness of, and better measures to combat, the widespread uncertainties and insecurities that many people feel unable to banish from their lives.
+The concept quality of life also embraces a wider awareness of, and better measures to combat, the widespread uncertainties and insecurities that many people feel unable to banish from their lives.

 Material progress to date has typically been achieved by a more and more intense exploitation of nature, thereby making the problems of development even more complex.
 Today, the evidence of environmental deterioration throws into disrepute any paradigm based on the unlimited exploitation of natural resources.
 The planet's frontiers are finite.
+Today we are also conscious of the fact that the processes of modernisation are not infallible.

-Modes of production and consumption are currently leading to a significant reduction in the world's fertile zones, in the water reserves in aquifers, in biodiversity and in non renewable resources.
+Modes of production and consumption, especially those in the North, are currently leading to a significant reduction in the world's fertile zones, in the water reserves in aquifers, in biodiversity and in non renewable resources.
 Beyond this, human activities have resulted in environmental pressures leading to toxic emissions, and to changes in the atmosphere.
 Given the current rate of exploitation of natural resources, both the ecological balance and the survival of the most vulnerable populations have already been put at risk.